overhide/pay2my.app/howto/README.md

-As such, the https://pay2my.app widgets allow our users to choose whichever login they're comfortable with and whichever risks they're willing to accept.
+As such, the <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> widgets allow our users to choose whichever login they're comfortable with and whichever risks they're willing to accept.

 It's an onramp to wallet adoption without forcing people's hand.